intel/intel-extension-for-transformers/examples/huggingface/tensorflow/text-classification/quantization/README.md

 We also supported Distributed Data Parallel training on multi nodes settings for quantization.

-> **Note**: multi node settings boost performance in the training process and may not show good performance with PostTrainingStatic quantization strategy
+> **Note**: multi node settings boost performance in the training process and may not show good performance with static quantization strategy

 The default strategy we used is `MultiWorkerMirroredStrategy` in Tensorflow, and with `task_type` set as "worker", we are expected to pass following extra parameters to the script: